-As well as travel writing Peter also personally leads a number of our escorted tours in Turkey each year.
+As well as travel writing Peter also personally leads a number of our tours in Turkey each year.

 The Church of the Holy Cross isn’t famous for its size.
 It’s just 15 metres long.
 Its setting however is enough to impress.
 Perched on Akdamar Island in Eastern Turkey it stands testament to man’s ambition to conquer the environment.